LoesssLR/Github-Commands-Workflows/README.md

 - Collaboration strategies with branches and Pull Requests.
 - Remote repository reconfiguration.
 - Consolidation of multiple projects into a single repository.
 - Recovery, stashing and cherry-picking strategies.
+- Example of complete workflow used by companies.

 ---